chlebik/KnowledgeBase/Others/IT/xUnitTestPatterns/README.md

 If it is possible to avoid DB directly, we can consider two options:
 * use in-memory DB
-* use *DB Fake* (eg. code implementation of DB using maps).
+* use *DB Fake* (e.g. code implementation of DB using maps).
 The biggest win here is that we can set up the state as a fresh one with every test run.

-Direct testing of **stored procedures** can be done in two ways (ok, I know that it's 2022 and basing any application logic on stored procedures is *passe*, but the book is quite old, so let's roll):
+Direct testing of **stored procedures** can be done in two ways (ok, I know that it's 2022 and basing any application logic on stored procedures is *passé*, but the book is quite old, so let's roll):
 * we just call them directly using the framework/language that we write all other tests with
 * we use dedicated xUnit solution for the DB (I didn't know that such possibility even exist!)